TomHarrop/eed_uppsala/notes.md

 6. RNA-seq experiment

 * collected whole panicles from five different varieties from four species
-* collected at the primary branching stage before the differentiation of SM, while the BMs are indeterminate, and at the SM stage when all BMs have differentiated into SM
+* collected at two developmental stages: the primary branching stage before the differentiation of SM, while the BMs are indeterminate, and at the SM stage when all BMs have differentiated into SM
 * used for whole-transcriptome sequencing

 Pre-7.